FAForever/wiki-pages/Custom-AIs.md

 ### RNGAI
 ![rngai.jpg](/rngai.jpg)
-Author: Relent0r
+*Author: Relent0r*
 AI aimed at the players wanting to learn 1v1 gameplay.
 It provides an avenue to play against something that emulates some of the methods ladder players use!

 AI Variants: RNG Standard, RNG Standard Experimental.
 RNG Standard is suggested as the more competitive of these variants.

 ### M27AI
 ![m27ai.jpg](/m27ai.jpg)
-Author: maudlin27
+*Author: maudlin27*
 Adaptive AI, intended for both 1v1 and team games.
-Aims to provide a competitive player-like experience, with an estimated rank of 800-1100 (i.e. better than the average FAF player).
+Provides a competitive player-like experience, with an estimated rank of 800-1100 (i.e. better than the average FAF player).

 Further details on M27AI are available on the forum thread, including a detailed devlog of the AI's progress: https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v70-devlog

 ### SCTA AI
-Author: Dragun101
+*Author: Dragun101*
 Note that this AI is part of the wider SCTA conversion mod, and requires both the SCTABalance and SCTAFix modes to work (which result in the two total annihilation based factions as playable options for humans and the SCTA AI).

 ## AI not under active development
 ### DilliDalli
-Author: Softles
+*Author: Softles*
 Aggressive land focused AI, particularly effective at the T1-T2 stages of the game.

 ### Dilli
-Author: Softles
+*Author: Softles*
-Predecessor to Dalli and DilliDalli.
+Functioning AI that was a predecessor to Dalli and DilliDalli - considered inferior to DilliDalli.

 ### Dalli
-Author: Softles
+*Author: Softles*
-Predecessor to DilliDalli.
+Functioning AI that was a predecessor to DilliDalli - considered inferior to DilliDalli.

 ### Nutcracker
-Author: muchstuff
+*Author: muchstuff*

 ## Upcoming AI
 ### M28AI